get-convex/crons/README.md

 Modify the schema and index files in src/component/ to define your component.

-Optionally write a client for using this component in src/client/index.ts.
+Optionally write a client forusing this component in src/client/index.ts.

+If you won't be adding frontend code (e.g. React components) to this component you can delete the following:

+- "prepack" and "postpack" scripts of package.json
+- "./frontend" exports in package.json
+- the "src/frontend/" directory
+- the "node10stubs.mjs" file

 ### Component Directory structure